 2014, January 1

-West Tampa Branch Library 100th Anniversary celebration.
+West Tampa Branch Library 100th Anniversary celebration is held.

 2014, February 12

 Newly rebuilt Seminole Heights Branch Library opens to the public.

 Ground is broken for new Robert W. Saunders, Sr. Public Library.

 Seminole Heights Branch Library grand opening ceremony is held.